 - Understood what the user stories are associated with the identified features for each release.
-Not all user stories needed to be considered for the release goal.
+Not all user experiences and stories needed to be considered for the release goal.

-- Introduced goal-oriented thinking instead of just delivering outputs through user stories.
+- Introduced goal-oriented thinking and customer focused product development instead of just delivering outputs through user stories.

 - By following the format of NOW, NEXT, LATER for the roadmap, the program could communicate better with the key stakeholders and was able to establish transparency.